UPenn Launches Fully Online Bachelor’s Degree

 In a news release posted on the University of Pennsylvania website, Nora Lewis, Penn Arts and Sciences’ Vice Dean of Professional and Liberal Education, expressed enthusiasm for the new program and its potential impact.
 “The goal of this new platform is to make an Arts and Sciences education more accessible, flexible, and affordable for working adults,” says Lewis.
 “Penn LPS Online redefines the notion of who can get an Ivy League education by making it accessible to anyone who demonstrates the ambition and potential to earn it, without sacrificing the quality of the education offered.”

-Steven J. Fluharty, Dean of Penn Arts and Sciences and Thomas S. Gates, Jr. Professor of Psychology, Pharmacology, and Neuroscience, is also optimistic about the university’s new online program.
+Steven J. Fluharty, Dean of Penn Arts and Sciences, is also optimistic about the university’s new online program.
 “This new degree is unique among our peers and places Penn at the forefront in creatively meeting the expanding need for adult education in the liberal arts,” says Fluharty, adding, “I’m proud that Penn’s innovative faculty are opening doors for more students to learn and to become empowered by education.
 In the United States today, only 30 percent of adults over the age of 25 have completed a bachelor’s degree, and with this new initiative LPS is moving forward to meet this educational need.”

 Faculty Have Extensive Online Experience

 While the University of Pennsylvania’s online bachelor’s degree may be new, the university is not new to delivering online courses at all levels.
-Classical studies professor, Peter Struck, has taught online at the university for more than 15 years and emphasizes, “We’re not just trying to replicate what happens in a live classroom but to innovate a different kind of education around the unique possibilities of an online environment.”
+Classical studies professor, Peter Struck, has been teaching online at the university for the past 15 years.
+He observes, “We’re not just trying to replicate what happens in a live classroom but to innovate a different kind of education around the unique possibilities of an online environment.”

 The University of Pennsylvania is also home to a notable pioneer of online education.
 Al Filreis, Kelly Family Professor of English, has been teaching online since the mid-1990s.
 Among his many contributions to online education, Filreis is responsible for creating ModPo, a popular literature course that is offered on the Coursera platform.
 Filreis notes that teaching online is not only good for students but also for faculty: “Teaching all-online courses has completely refreshed my pedagogy.
 My students are intergenerational, diverse in all ways, typically geographically far-flung, and often living in communities underserved by educational resources.
 They challenge me with intensely intellectual but often non-academic questions, bringing into being the best sort of ideas-based community.”